ravachol/kew/README.md

 Press <kbd>b</kbd> for ASCII covers.

-A terminal emulator that can handle sixels is recommended.
+A terminal emulator that can handle TrueColor and sixels is recommended.
 See [Sixels in Terminal](https://www.arewesixelyet.com/).

 ## Favorites Playlist